Jordan Shapiro writing in Forbes

 When learning is engaging, learners have the time, resources, support, environment, and encouragement to be active problem-solvers, creators, innovators, advocates, and citizens.

 When learning is relevant, it resonates today with a learner’s interests, culture, context, community, identity, abilities, and experiences, while allowing room for exposure and growth.
 It also prepares learners for the future, in which interdisciplinary skills like creativity, problem-solving, critical thinking, and collaboration will be increasingly salient.

 When learning is equitable, more supports and opportunities are afforded to those of greatest need.
 Based on national and regional research, this means particular attention is paid to working alongside, as well as uplifting and supporting the voices, strength, and potential of: learners in poverty; learners of color; learners in rural areas; girls in STEM (science, technology, engineering, and math); and learners with exceptionalities.

 Read more about our mission, vision, and values in What is Remake Learning?

 Remake Learning cultivates the Pittsburgh region's capacity for equitable innovation in education through five roles:

 - Convening a diverse and inclusive community of practice through meetups, lunch & learns, and networking events

 - Catalyzing equitable, engaging, and relevant approaches to learning by making grants to educators in and out of school

 - Communicating opportunities, resources, and stories of learning remade to local and global audiences

-- Championing the future of learning through public events, celebrations, and the annual Remake Learning Days festival
+- Championing the future of learning through public events, celebrations, campaigns, and the annual Remake Learning Days festival

 Visit remakelearning.org to learn more and get involved.